RichardByrne95/CI-MS4-TuckIn/README.md

 ### Source Control Process

--   This project was developed using Visual Studio Code, Git and GitHub using the following steps:
+This project was developed using Visual Studio Code, Git and GitHub using the following steps:

 1. Logged into Github Desktop App
 2. A new repository called 'CI-MS4-TuckIn' was created locally for this project.
 3. This repository was initalised with a blank README.md file.
 4. This repository was then published from Github Desktop to the remote Github server using 'Ctrl + P'.
 5. The project folder was opened in Visual Studio Code where the initial files were created.
 6. A new terminal in Visual Studio Code (Ctrl + Shift + ') was opened to begin the git commit process.
 7. Files were added to the local git staging area using 'git add <'filename'>' and 'git add *' where applicable.
 8. Local commits were made using the 'git commit -m <'message'>' command.
 9. These local commits were then periodically pushed to the remote Github server using the 'git push' command.
 10. A local server was run throughout the development process using ```python manage.py runserver``` to test changes made in real time to the HTML pages.

 ### Heroku Deployment

+This project was deployed to Heroku using the following steps:

 1. A new app was created on Heroku for the project, with the region set as Europe.
 2. Once the app was created, the Heroku Postgres addon was installed in the Heroku resources tab.